-Infogain or Infogain’s customer, if so desired by the customer, has the right to hire each Consultant after such Consultant has rendered Six (6) months of Services here under, subject to mutual agreement of the parties, with two (2) weeks’ notice to ISP, and without payment of any fees to ISP for such hire.
+Infogain or Infogain’s customer, if so desired by the customer, has the right to hire each Consultant after such Consultant has rendered Eighteen (18) months of Services here under, subject to mutual agreement of the parties, with two (2) weeks’ notice to ISP, and without payment of any fees to ISP for such hire.
 Any early conversion would be executed on mutual agreement.

-If a Consultant becomes unavailable to render Services hereunder, for any reason, ISP shall provide a replacement within two (2) weeks from the date of such unavailability at no cost to IIPL, and the first one (1) month’s Services by the replacement Consultant shall not be billable.
+If a Consultant becomes unavailable to render Services hereunder, for any reason, ISP shall provide a replacement within four (4) weeks from the date of such unavailability at no cost to IIPL.

 In addition, if a Consultant becomes unavailable to render Services hereunder, for any reason, before completing one (1) month of Services hereunder, then the Services of such Consultant shall not be billable.

 Infogain or Infogain’s customer, if so desired by the customer, has the right to ramp down the resource due to performance or business reasons.
-If the ramp down is for business reasons, then IIPL shall provide the service provider with two (2) weeks’ notice.
-If the ramp down is for performance reason then there is no notice period applicable.
-IIPL shall have a right to ramp down on an immediate basis in case there is termination of engagement from end Client.
+If the ramp down is for business reasons, then IIPL shall provide the service provider with four (4) weeks’ notice.
+If the ramp down is for performance reason then there is 7 days notice period applicable.
+IIPL shall have a right to ramp down on an immediate basis with 4 weeks notice or equivalent monthly pay in lieu, in case there is termination of engagement from end Client.

-Consultants being rejected by client post joining, will be released on immediate basis and such cases will not attract billing.
+Consultants being rejected by client post joining, will be released on immediate basis and such cases will not attract billing, provided such release notice is issued within 5 days.

 Consultants being hired on a proactive approach or towards a billing position will be billed once the client billing is initiated.
-On-boarding process at client end will not be billable.
+On-boarding process at client end will not be billable which shall not exceed 3 working days from the date of onboarding.

-For each candidate hired by Infogain, Infogain shall pay ISP a Service Fee / Mark up not exceeding ……% of the candidate’s CTC on a monthly basis.
+For each candidate hired by Infogain, Infogain shall pay ISP a Service Fee / Mark up not exceeding 35% of the candidate’s CTC on a monthly basis.
 ISP to share the offered CTC details of the contractor.

-Infogain shall have a right to access to any documents of the individuals who are being offered as a staff by ISP.
+Infogain shall have a right to access to applicable documents of the individuals who are being offered as a staff by ISP.
 ISP should adhere to all the laws which are applicable to it.
-ISP to be CLRA (Contract Labor Regulation Act) Compliant.

-ISP should adhere to any request which is made by IIPL within 7 days.
+ISP should adhere to any request which is made by IIPL within 7 working days.

 The WO term shall prevail over any conflicting terms of MSA.
 IN WITNESS WHEREOF, the authorized representatives of the parties to this WO have executed and delivered this Agreement, with the intent to be bound as of the date first set forth above.

-For: Infogain India Private Limited For: ISP
+For: Infogain India Private Limited For: Tekekinetics Network Systems

+Private Limied

 ------------------------ ------------------------

 Signature Signature

 ------------------------ ------------------------

-Name Name
+Name Name: Awaneesh MIshra

 ------------------------ ------------------------

-Title Title
+Title Title: Global Sales Head

 ------------------------ ------------------------

-Date Date
+Date Date:

 EXHIBIT-B

 WORK ORDER: IT RELATED MANAGED SERVICES